normandavey/HUPO-PSI-IDP/README.md

 # HUPO-PSI-ID
-### Formats and standards for the HUPO-PSI intrinsically disordered proteins community
+## Formats and standards for the HUPO-PSI intrinsically disordered proteins community

-#### The goals of the community are:
+### The goals of the community are:
+The PSI-ID working group is composed of academic, government, and industry researchers, software developers and database curators and managers.
+The main goals of the PSI-ID working group are to:

-* define the community data formats and associated controlled vocabularies to permit the dissemination and storage of relating to IDR structure and function.
+* define the community PSI-ID XML exchange format and associated controlled vocabularies to permit the dissemination and storage of data relating to IDR structure and function.
-* define the Minimum Information About Disorder Experiments (MIADE) guidelines to standardise the description of IDP experiments.
+* define the Minimum Information About Disorder Experiments (MIADE) guidelines to standardise the description of intrinsically disordered protein (IDP) experiments.
-* support the integration of the developed standards into IDP tools and resources
-* define the rules and guidelines for the curation of IDP literature and annotation of IDP data
+* support the integration of the developed standards, exchange formats and controlled vocabularies into IDP tools and resources. define the rules and guidelines for the curation of IDP literature and the annotation of IDP data.

+Current projects of the PSI-ID working group are:
+* definition and development of the MIADE guidelines.
-The main projects supported by the group are the definition and development of the MIADE guidelines, PSI-ID XML format, PSI-ID TAB format and PSI-ID controlled vocabulary.
+* definition and development of the PSI-ID XML format and the PSI-ID TAB format, working together with the PSI-MI workgroup.
+* development of the PSI-ID controlled vocabulary.

+### Milestones:
+#### Milestone 1:
+Submission of a manuscript to a journal in the field to announce the PSI-ID WG
+#### Goal 1:
+Completion of the MIADE standard defining the minimal fundamental parameters to describe a structural disorder experiment, based on simple use cases
+#### Goal 2:
+Completion of the 1.0 version of the PSI-ID TAB format to represent, in a simple but unambiguous manner, an entry adhering to the MIADE guidelines for the description of the structural state of a protein region
+#### Goal 3:
+Completion of the 1.0 version of the PSI-ID XML format to allow the experimental setup and results of an analysis of the structure state of a protein region to be unequivocally represented
+#### Milestone 2:
+Setting up the WG website/GitHub page to serve as a platform for dissemination of developed formats and standards
+#### Goal 4:
+Work together with the PSI-MI WG to set up a protocol for integrating IDP interaction data into core data resources of molecular interactions
+#### Goal 5:
+Defining the scope and priorities for version 1.0 of the CV for IDPs

-#### HUPO-PSI MIADE guidelines:
+### HUPO-PSI MIADE guidelines:
 Full details are available [here](https://docs.google.com/document/d/1vVGQ40wyZAT27CBaWFdg2FTJK-AoAfPo2b1H-Uk6Fgo/edit?usp=sharing).

-#### HUPO-PSI-ID XML format:
+### HUPO-PSI-ID XML format:
 An annotated example of the HUPO-PSI-ID XML format is available [here](./HUPO-PSI-ID_XML_format_full_annotated.xml)

 A simple example of the HUPO-PSI-ID XML format holding a IDR annotation is available [here](./HUPO-PSI-ID_XML_format_compact_NFAT_example.xml)

-#### HUPO-PSI-ID TAB format:
+### HUPO-PSI-ID TAB format:
 An annotated example of the HUPO-PSI-ID TAB format is available [here](./HUPO-PSI-ID_TAB_format.xlsx)

-#### Documentation:
+### Documentation:
 The draft report "Preliminary draft of the standards and guidelines for the exchange of structural data relating to intrinsically disordered protein regions" is available [here](https://docs.google.com/document/d/1vVGQ40wyZAT27CBaWFdg2FTJK-AoAfPo2b1H-Uk6Fgo/edit?usp=sharing).

+### Administrative:
+#### Group Name:
+HUPO PSI Intrinsic Disorder Working Group (PSI-ID WG)

+#### Chair (with affiliation and current email address):
+Norman Davey - The Institute of Cancer Research, London, UK

+#### Co-Chairs (1 or 2) (with affiliation and current email address):
+Silvio C. E. Tosatto - University of Padua, Padua, Italy Zsuzsanna Dosztányi - Eötvös Loránd University, Budapest, Hungary

+#### Secretary:
+Bálint Mészáros - Eötvös Loránd University, Budapest, Hungary

+#### Other officers (optional) (with affiliation and current email address):
+#### Editor(s):
+Nicolás Palopoli - Universidad Nacional de Quilmes, Buenos Aires, Argentina Rita Pancsa - Research Centre for Natural Sciences, HAS, Budapest, Hungary Kim van Roey(?)

+#### Minimal Reporting Requirements Coordinator(s):
+Norman Davey - The Institute of Cancer Research, London, UK

+#### Ontology Coordinator(s):
+Toby Gibson - European Molecular Biology Laboratory, Heidelberg, Germany Peter Tompa - Vrije Universiteit Brussel, Brussels, Belgium

+#### Web site Maintainer(s):
+Damiano Piovesan - University of Padua, Padua, Italy (damiano.piovesan@unipd.it)

-#### Funding:
+### Funding:
 This project was initialised with funding from ELIXIR for the implementation study: “Integration and standardisation of intrinsically disordered protein data”.